Propose a PhD project

 1- Project selection

-PhD projects satisfying the criteria for the academic in-house mission of the ILL's PhD program are put into competition via a transparent selection process.
+PhD projects satisfying the criteria for the academic in-house mission of the ILL's PhD program are put into competition via a rigorous selection process.
 Project selection involves evaluation by in-house review panels and decisions by the ILL directors.
 Initially shortlisted PhD projects are then defended by their ILL supervisors as part of the final selection.

 2- Student selection